-The Map the Meal Gap analysis demonstrated that unemployment is a major contributing factor to food insecurity.
+The Map the Meal Gap analyses demonstrate that unemployment is a major contributing factor to food insecurity.
 Unemployment is significantly higher among African Americans than among white, non-Hispanics.

 African American households are more than twice as likely to be food insecure as white, non-Hispanic households.
-Counties with majority African American populations are disproportionately represented among the top 10% of counties with the highest rates of food insecurity.
+Counties with majority African American populations are disproportionately represented among the top 10 percent of counties with the highest rates of food insecurity.

-- Of the 93 counties in 2009 with a majority African American population, over 80% fall into the top 10% of counties with the highest rates of food insecurity.[iv]
+- While the 101 counties in 2012 with a majority African American population represent only 3 percent of all U.S. counties, 93 percent of African American majority counties fall into the top 10 percent of counties with the highest rates of food insecurity.[iv]

-- 16 out of the 76 majority African American counties with the highest rates of food insecurity also fall into the top 10% of counties with the highest food cost index; the average cost per meal in these counties is $3.00, as compared with the national average of $2.54.[v]
+- Four out of the 94 majority African American counties with the highest rates of food insecurity also fall into the top 10 percent of counties with the highest food cost index; the average cost per meal in these counties is $3.27, as compared with the national average of $2.74.[v]

 African American households experience disproportionate levels of poverty and have lower household income than their white, non-Hispanic counterparts.